 Can Cheesecake Be A Little Jiggly?

-Check Your Cheesecake As You Bake
+Check Your Cheesecake As You Bake is The Key

 Checking your cheesecake to make sure it is not undercooked will be the best method to prevent a cheesecake disaster.
-There is nothing worse than cooking and checking for hours and then realizing that you will have to chuck it away because it is undercooked.
+There is nothing worse than cooking for hours and then realizing that you will have to chuck it away because it is undercooked.
 Using a kitchen thermometer will be your best friend when you are baking a cheesecake.
 It is important to remember that you can fix your undercooked cheesecake by placing it in the oven for a little longer.
-Never consume an undercooked cheesecake as it can be dangerous for your health.
+Don’t forget to allow it to set as well!